metworkbot/envtpl/README.md

     This is the system date: Mon Apr 23 13:11:11 CEST 2018

+Another custom filter is included: "uuid".
+It can be used to generate uuids during template parsing.

+For example:

+    This is the uuid : {{ ""| uuid }}

+renders:

+    This is the uuid: ddd6103c6c0b5951b04789f8efa386f9

 A last custom filter is included: "getenv".
 It can be used to get an environnement variable value dynamicaly.